Forest Society and Colonialism

 Ans.
 In medical forestry ,herbal wooded area which had lots of different kind of wooded area timber were reduce down and new ones belonging to 1 tree kind have been planted in rows.
 They were used for timbers.

-Defects: woodland officials surveyed and cut timber consistent with their estimate.
+Defects : woodland officials surveyed and cut timber consistent with their estimate.
 They plant equal type of the tree purposefully which lessen biodiversity of the woodland.
-It additionally impacts the flora and fauna of the place.
+It additionally impact the flora and fauna of the place.

 Q.3**.How became Bastar rise up Organised?

-In 1910, mango boughs, a lump of earth, chillies and arrows have been circulated in village.
-This becomes surely an invite to villagers to rebel in opposition to the British.
+In 1910,mango boughs, a lump of earth, chillies and arrows have been circulated in village.
+This become surely an invite to villagers to rebel in opposition to the British.

-All villages contribute to the expenses for the rebellions.
+All villages contributes to the expenses for the rebellions.

 Bazaars have been looted, homes of official investors, faculty and varnish station had been burnt and robbed and grain changed into redistributed.